Almusawee/Autonomous-AI-research-Assistant/README.md

 ## Collaboration Interest
 This architecture demonstrates a novel approach to AI-driven scientific discovery.
 Interested in partnerships to scale this concept with modern LLMs and rigorous validation.

-> ⚠️ This repository is a conceptual and experimental research system.
-It does not generate medical, financial, or safety-critical advice.
-Intended for alignment and motivation modeling research.